-represent the student body as a whole by having a member from each class.

-promote and assist with school events.

-assist with fundraising.

-assist with family tours and other areas determined by the principal create a lasting memory book that captures the essence of Esformes Hebrew Academy.
+- represent the student body as a whole by having a member from each class. - promote and assist with school events. - assist with fundraising. - assist with family tours and other areas determined by the principal

 Yearbook

 Members of the Yearbook Staff will...